Turkish Mafia Boss Makes Dirt, Becomes a YouTube Phenomenon | ExBulletin

 Turkish Mafia Boss Makes Dirt, Becomes a YouTube Phenomenon

-ANKARA From suspected drug smuggling and murder cover-up to arms transfers to Islamic activists, convicted crime leader has smeared members of Turkish President Recep Tayyip Erdogans’ ruling party through a series of videos eye-opening that captivated the nation and turned it into an unlikely social media phenomenon.
+ANKARA, Turkey – From suspected drug trafficking and murder cover-ups to arms transfers to Islamist militants, a convicted crime leader has smeared members of Turkish President Recep Tayyip Erdogans’ ruling party through a series of revealing videos that captivated the nation and turned it into an unlikely social media phenomenon.

 Sedat Peker, a 49-year-old fugitive crime boss, who once openly supported the Erdogans Justice and Development Party, posted nearly 90-minute videos from his declared base in Dubai, United Arab Emirates, making an outrageous but unproven drip. – drip allegations, in an apparent attempt to settle scores with politicians.